 Keen to fuse your love of coffee and adventure?
-Inspire your next getaway with our rundown of some of the best travel destinations for coffee lovers in the world.
+Get inspired for your next getaway with our list of some of the best travel destinations for coffee lovers in the world.

 These cities and countries wear their passion for coffee on their sleeves.

 All are packed with quirky cafes, passionate roasters, and coffee tours to try many new and exciting blends.

 So buckle up for a whirlwind tour of ten top coffee destinations coffee drinkers nearly always fall in love with.

 What better place to start than Brazil, the world’s largest exporter of coffee?

 São Paulo is very much seen as Brazil’s premium city for coffee, with specialty cafes and coffee shops lining streets across the city.

 Brazilians and coffee lovers from all over the world flock to this energetic city to try new and exciting flavors and styles.